afnog/sse/virtualization/presentation.md

   * "2201" for the controller node
   * "2202" for network
   * "2203" for compute 1
-* Set guest IP to the IP address of the host, and guest por
+* Set guest IP to the host IP address on management network
 * Set guest port to 22

 ???